Varaldsøy Church

 Varaldsøy Church (Varaldsøy kyrkje) is a parish church of the Church of Norway in Kvinnherad Municipality in Vestland county, Norway.
-It is located on the island of Varaldsøy.
+It is located at Våge on the southern part of the island of Varaldsøy.
 It is the church for the Varaldsøy parish which is part of the Sunnhordland prosti (deanery) in the Diocese of Bjørgvin.
 The white, wooden church was built in a long church design in 1885 using plans drawn up by the architects Conrad Fredrik von der Lippe and Hans Heinrich Jess.
 The church seats about 390 people.